Filter Review · April 17, 2026

 Test your own pitcher

 Stop guessing, run the test.
-The Water Test at-home kit is $50 for two tests.
-One on tap, one on ZeroWater output.
+The microplastic test kit for filtered water is $75 for the kit, tests sold separately.
+Run one on tap, one on ZeroWater output.
 The filter discs next to each other will tell you exactly how much particle reduction you're getting.

-An at-home filter test result.
+An in-home filter test result.
 Every pink dot is a piece of plastic the filter missed.

 Related